 Specialty Pharmacy Drugs are high-cost, injectable, infused, oral or inhaled medications that generally require close supervision and monitoring of their effect on the patient by a medical professional.
 These drugs often require special handling such as temperature controlled packaging and overnight delivery and are often unavailable at a Retail Pharmacy or through a Mail Order Pharmacy.
-Specialty Pharmacy Drugs are available from UCHealth Pharmacies.
-Certain Specialty Drugs may be filled at CVS Specialty Pharmacy if UCHealth Pharmacies do not have them in stock.
-If Specialty Pharmacy Drugs are purchased from a Retail Pharmacy they will be considered as Out-of-Network and not covered.
+Specialty Pharmacy Drugs are available from UCHealth Pharmacies or at CVS Specialty Pharmacy.